How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for

-Finally, our analysis did not incorporate several real-world complexities, including missing outcomes and covariate-adaptive randomization.
-Missing data, which are ubiquitous in clinical research, can be handled through principled methods such as multiple imputation \citep{little2019statistical} or doubly robust estimation \citep{bang2005doubly}, ideally paired with sensitivity analyses to evaluate robustness \citep{daniels2008missing}.
-Similarly, covariate-adaptive randomization procedures, including stratified randomization, are used in our studies and can enhance precision relative to simple randomization \citep{bugni2018inference}.
-When paired with appropriate covariate adjustment, these gains can be fully realized \citep{wang2023model, bannick2025general}.
-Incorporating such design features into future empirical evaluations will further clarify the interplay between randomization schemes and adjustment strategies.
+Finally, our evaluation did not incorporate several common design and data features, including missing outcomes and covariate-adaptive randomization.
+Missing data are ubiquitous in clinical research and are typically addressed using principled methods combined with sensitivity analyses to assess robustness \citep{little2019statistical, daniels2008missing}.
+Covariate-adaptive randomization procedures, such as stratified randomization, are also widely used and can improve efficiency when paired with appropriate covariate adjustment \citep{bugni2018inference, wang2023model, bannick2025general}.
+Incorporating these elements into future empirical studies will further clarify how design features and adjustment strategies interact in practice.